mazerab/reality-capture-mobile-app/README.md

 ### Pre-requisites

+1. You must have a valid AWS account
 1. Deploy new AWS lambda function to run [reality-capture-backend-app](https://github.com/mazerab/reality-capture-backend-app).
 1. Deploy new AWS lambda function to run [obj-upload-translate-app](https://github.com/mazerab/obj-upload-translate-app).
 1. Follow the READMEs found in these two repositories to learn how to setup and deploy the AWS lambda functions.